Assessing Your Level

 - Check the recommended prerequisites on the class descriptions page

 - Call us at (503) 223-8388 to set up a quick and easy interview – over the phone, in-person, or at an Open House event.

-Interactive Test: You can take the online interactive test which is then evaluated by our Pedagogy Manager.
-After she receives your written test electronically, she will connect with you by phone to complete the oral assessment and will make recommendations for appropriate classes.
+Merlin is a quick (about 15 minutes) online interactive test which is then evaluated by our Pedagogy Manager.
+After we receive your written test electronically, we will connect with you by phone to complete the oral assessment and will make recommendations for appropriate classes.

-When you see the designations A1, A2, B1, B2, C1 or C2, those are CECR designations (CADRE EUROPEEN COMMUN DE REFERENCE).
-Also know as the Common European Framework, it’s a worldwide reference for measuring one’s fluency in a language; the same system is used for the DELF and DALF exams (see below).
+The designations A1, A2, B1, B2, C1 or C2 are CECR designations (CADRE EUROPEEN COMMUN DE REFERENCE), also known as the Common European Framework.
+This is a worldwide reference for measuring fluency in a language; the same system is used for the DELF and DALF exams.